 Should parents of a child with SEND be unhappy with any aspect of their child's provision, they should speak to their child's Class Teacher in the first instance.
-The SENDCO and Headteacher will also be keen to listen to any concerns and attempt to resolve them.
+The SENDCo (also the Head Teacher) will also be keen to listen to any concerns and attempt to resolve them.

-If parents remain unhappy having had responses from the above people, they should contact the Governing Board of the school.
-The Governing Board has a complaints policywhich is available on the school's website.
+If parents remain unhappy having had responses from the above people, they should contact the Governing Body of the school.
+The Governing Body has a complaints policy which is available on the school's website.
 This follows Local Authority recommended guidance/ complaints procedures.